jfsolanilla/midnight-dinner/README.md

 * View employee: After clicking the view icon, a modal should be displayed with the employee details.
     - Use the values already loaded in the component would be enough.

-What can be done better:
+## What can be done better:

 * Use a database for data persistence - Integrate Prisma as ORM to connect to the DB would be an example.
 * Implement `Context` as the single source of truth in the frontEnd in order to access the current state of the app.
 * Use more query oriented gql's, like this for example: `todos(where: { is_public: { _eq: false} }, order_by: { created_at: desc }) {`
 * Avoid rerendering the row titles.
 Implement a loading only for the rows (right now it is implemented for row titles as well)

+## Getting started

+* Clone this repository;
+* Run npm or yarn install at each project in order to install dependencies.
+* Run npm start api for back-end and npm start for front-end folder.
+* Access http://localhost:4200/ in your browser.
+GraphQL playground: http://localhost:3333/graphql.